 On the side of the page, choose the Run button().

-The Office application associated with the kind of app you chose opens, and the sample app appears.
-You can now experiment with the features of the app.
+The Office application associated with the kind of add-in you chose opens, and the sample add-in appears.
+You can now experiment with the features of the add-in.

-Now that you've created your first app, see the following for some more in-depth examples:
+Now that you've created your first add-in, see the following for some more in-depth examples:

-You can also use Visual Studio or a text editor to create apps for Office.
+You can also use Visual Studio or a text editor to create Office Add-ins.
 To learn more, see the following: